The Garden Grazer

 Other possible additions:

-• Fresh mint, lemon zest, cucumber, chickpeas, red onion, balsamic vinegar, cumin, dash of cinnamon
+• Fresh mint, lemon zest, cucumber, chickpeas, red onion, balsamic vinegar, cumin, dash of cinnamon, vegan feta cheese, etc.

 Instructions

-• Cook quinoa: Rinse quinoa well.
-In a small pot over medium-high heat, add quinoa with 3/4 cups water.
+• Cook quinoa: Rinse and drain the quinoa well.
+In a small pot over medium-high heat, add the quinoa with 3/4 cup water.
 (Or vegetable broth for more flavor.)
 Bring to a light boil.
-Then cover, reduce heat, and simmer for 15-20 minutes or until liquid has absorbed.
+Then cover, reduce heat, and simmer for about 15 minutes or until liquid has absorbed and quinoa is fluffy.

-• While quinoa is cooking, prepare the rest of the ingredients: Finely dice tomatoes.
-(Remove some excess liquid if they're extra juicy.)
-Thinly slice green onions.
-Mince garlic.
-Then place tomatoes, onions, and garlic in a large bowl.
+• Prepare ingredients: While the quinoa is cooking, finely dice the tomatoes.
+(I remove the excess liquid and seeds.)
+Thinly slice the green onions.
+Mince the garlic.
+Then place these in a large bowl.

-• Finely chop the parsley, thick stems removed.
-(I use a food processor since there's so much, but feel free to hand-chop.)
-Add to bowl.
+• Chop parsley: Finely chop the parsley, extra-thick stems removed.
+(I pulse it in a food processor since there's a large amount, but feel free to hand-chop if you prefer.)
+Add to the bowl.

-• Can serve immediately, but it tastes best after it chills in the fridge for a few hours or overnight to let the flavors combine.
+• Serve: You can serve this dish immediately, but it tastes even better after it chills in the refrigerator for a few hours or overnight to let the flavors combine.

 Notes

-Serving suggestions: Serve as a dip with crackers, hummus, in lettuce wraps, with pita/naan bread, or as a side dish with Mediterranean or Middle Eastern meals.
+Serving: Enjoy as a salad, dip with crackers & hummus, in lettuce wraps, with pita or naan bread, or as a side dish with Mediterranean or Middle Eastern meals.

 Nutrition Per Serving (Estimate)